emsro/servio/README.md

 To flash the firmware, find a openocd file for your platform (`src/plt/stm32g4/openocd.cfg` for STM32G4) and use it with openocd to flash  a firmware file into the device.
 See `make flash` target for inspiration.

 The pattern for naming the firmware is `<board_name>_fw.elf` and can be found in `build/<platform_name>`.

+# Usage

+After the firmware was fleshed, the servo should communicate over UART via the interface connector.
+The communication protocol is protobuf wrapped in COBS (Consistent Overhead Byte Stuffing
+) for framing.

+All our protobuf messages are in single file: `src/iface/io.proto` We recommend that you use that file to generate a bindings for your favourite language.
+All that is necessary is to use the proper protobuf message and wrap it in COBS.